Track 8, Carriageworks

-Yogyakarta-based speculative coder, designer, and horror-aficionado Natasha Tontey will present a set of SHIFT-JIS—an early-internet Japanese graphic variant on ASCII and the prototype of emoji—images as scores for improvisation, while legendary Japanese musician Phew, whose warped vocal exclamations over pulsating electronics have been described as ‘Yoko Ono meets Suicide’, will perform for the first time in Australia.
+Indonesian punk coder, designer and horror-aficionado Natasha Tontey presents new work Church of Xenoglossia.
+First developed as part of Instrument Builders Project Kyoto, the project employs early-internet proto-emoji language Shift JIS in scores for improvisation.
+Legendary Japanese musician Phew, whose warped vocal exclamations over pulsating electronics have been described as ‘Yoko Ono meets Suicide’, will perform for the first time in Australia.
 Chinese Singaporean artist Zou Zhao will playfully dismantle proceedings through discursive intervention, while Sage Pbbbt will explore the overtones produced as air travels from her lungs, past her vocal folds, and out of her lips into the room.
 Sydney sound artist Alexandra Spence, recently returned from residency in Hong Kong, will present a new text-sound meditation on her experiences navigating the city through listening, reimagining the intricate relationships between the listener, the object, and the surrounding environment as a kind of communion or conversation.

 Nightly Line-up (subject to change)

 Wed: Phew, Natasha Tontey, Zou Zhao, Sage Pbbbt